kaoxkrul/php-mailer/readme.txt

 * readme.txt - You're reading it
 * config.php - The configuration file.
 Use this to customise the script
-* BELLmailer.php - The actual script.
+* mailer.php - The actual script.
 You will not normally need to edit this file unless
 * demo.php - Example template for the script

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~